 From the lush grasslands of Taupo to the beautiful pristine Fiordland region of Southland, only New Zealand’s finest pork, beef, lamb and venison is sourced for our delicious smallgoods.
-Free-range and 100% New Zealand-raised by Kiwi farmers who care for their healthy, happy animals.
+100% New Zealand-raised by Kiwi farmers who care for their healthy, happy animals.

 Meet the Neat Meat Company

 Harrington’s has worked with The Neat Meat company for many years.
 They’re responsible for sourcing top-quality free-range pork, beef and lamb that we craft into our smallgoods.
 They have strong relationships with the best livestock farmers in the North and South Island, who look after their animals.

 The animals are raised according to New Zealand’s world-class animal husbandry requirements, including our welfare codes.
 They’re fed grass, hay, non-GMO corn or maize and other feed sources or a mixture, for a nutritionally balanced diet and no growth hormones.

 100% New Zealand-raised…

 Country of origin is a hot topic, and soon legislation will mean that manufacturers will have to be clear about where their product originates from in their labelling.
 Well, we can tell you that our pork, beef, venison and lamb is already 100% New Zealand-raised.
 It’s why we say ‘our pigs don’t fly.’

 Our pork, beef and lamb are single-source.
 It means you can be sure that the meat comes from one New Zealand free-range farm.
 The advantage is that we can trace the meat with pinpoint accuracy on every step of its journey to us, which guarantees quality and safety.